-- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water in excess of maintain compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment,
+- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water in excess of the long-term average annual extraction limit and long-term average sustainable diversion limit for the environment,

 Note.
-Part 4 reserves all water remaining above6 sets out the provisions for maintaining compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment.
+Part 4 reserves all water remaining above the long-term average annual extraction limit and long-term average sustainable diversion limit for the environment.
 This contributes to the protection of target ecological populations.

-(b) reserve a portionshare of natural flowswater to partially mitigate alterations to natural flow regimes in the water source,
+(b) reserve a portion of natural flows to partially mitigate alterations to natural flow regimes in the water source,

-- 1 Flow regimes and natural flow are defined in the Dictionary. - The provisions in Part 10 partially mitigate the alterations to low flows in the natural flow regimes of the water source by protecting a portion of tributary flows. - The provisions in Part 8 partially mitigate the alterations to medium and high flows in the natural flow regimes of the water source by protecting 50% of every supplementary water event for the environment. - (c) reserve a portionshare of natural flowswater to maintain longitudinal and lateral connectivity within and between the water sources,
+- 1 Flow regimes and natural flow are defined in the Dictionary. - The provisions in Part 10 partially mitigate the alterations to low flows in the natural flow regimes of the water source by protecting a portion of tributary flows. - The provisions in Part 8 partially mitigate the alterations to medium and high flows in the natural flow regimes of the water source by protecting 50% of every supplementary water event for the environment. - (c) reserve a portion of natural flows to maintain longitudinal and lateral connectivity within and between the water sources,

-- Note.
-The provisions in Part 10 and Part 8 maintain the hydrological connectivity between the water source and connected wetlands by protecting a portion of low, medium and high natural flows. - (d) reserve a share of water to support environmental watering events in streams, riparian zones, floodplains and wetlands connected to the water source, - Note.
+Note.
+The provisions in Part 10 and Part 8 maintain the hydrological connectivity between the water source and connected wetlands by protecting a portion of low, medium and high natural flows.

+- (d) reserve a share of water to support environmental watering events in streams, riparian zones, floodplains and wetlands connected to the water source, - Note.
 The provisions in Part 10 ensure that an EWA is maintained. - (e) contribute to the management of critical environmental and water quality events in downstream connected water sources.